 After Airthrie, in 1956 my twin brother and I went seamlessly to Dean Close Junior and then on to Dean Close College.
 We were boarders all the time.
 We saw our mother in Cheltenham but after their subsequent divorce, we very rarely saw our father, who paid for our education of course, but was a manager of palm plantations in Africa for Unilever.
 Around 1963 he remarried a widow with two children and got a job in Belgium, so when we left DCS we both went to The International School of Brussels where we soon became quite fluent in French (the Dutch upbringing helped).

-The Manchester job with Sterling Coated Papers Ltd, again a company that made specialized papers, taught me a great deal about the chemistry and technology in the manufacture of different papers and their adhesive backings.
+The Manchester job with Sterling Coated Papers Ltd, again a company that made specialised papers, taught me a great deal about the chemistry and technology in the manufacture of different papers and their adhesive backings.
 True to their word the company sent me to Scandinavia, Spain, Portugal, Switzerland etc. as their export sales rep, so it was all good experience.
 After 2 1/2 years there were some internal management changes and I was transferred to their label equipment sales division where I learnt about the equipment and the applications for labels within the manufacturing industry.

-We realized then that in the UK at that time, promotion was quite hard to get and often one would be waiting for “dead men’s shoes”, which was frustrating and Manchester was a cold, damp place.
+We realised then that in the UK at that time, promotion was quite hard to get and often one would be waiting for “dead men’s shoes”, which was frustrating and Manchester was a cold, damp place.
 With 2 children now, my wife and I happened across a local paper which had printed a letter relating the story of an English couple who had just returned from working in New Zealand for 5 years.
 They wrote glowingly of it and as it happened, back in the days of the telex machine, part of my job had been keeping in touch with the company’s Australian and New Zealand distributors and I got on well with them.

-Although our company was created in the basement garage of our rented house, and all 4 Malone's helped to print and pack the labels, after managing to create unique patient admission labelling systems for hospitals, the business took off and we relocated into new factory premises.
+Although our company was created in the basement garage of our rented house, and all four Malone's helped to print and pack the labels, after managing to create unique patient admission labelling systems for hospitals, the business took off and we relocated into new factory premises.
 Eventually we built our own factory and distribution units which allowed growth until we were one of the foremost label manufacturing and equipment suppliers in Australia and New Zealand, having pioneered bar code labelling in the region and purchased a multi-million dollar printing press from Switzerland to create and distribute car and truck vehicle individually bar-coded labels, all the ancillary supplies and Road User Charge tags.

 This is all still in use today and has saved the New Zealand Government many hundreds of millions of dollars over the years.
 By that time, the little company we started in the basement of our rented house had 55 employees, many millions in turnover, distributors in Australia and the South Pacific.